7 Snacking Mistakes & ONE Plant-Based Snack Solution

-Whether you want to focus more on your heart health, reduce your carbon footprint, or just want to stop wondering why your one vegan friend has more stamina than the Energizer Bunny, swapping to a plant-based diet can do wonders for you and the planet.
+Whether you want to focus more on your heart health, reduce your carbon footprint, or just want to stop wondering why your one vegan friend has more stamina than the Energizer Bunny, swapping to a plant-based diet1 can do wonders for you and the planet.

 While this way of eating is easy enough to adapt for your three squares, no diet can be considered commonplace until it cracks the snack game.
 After all, one report found that 94% of Americans say they snack every single day.